 from Answers to Screenplay Questions

 From whose mouth did the term of Trinity come?
-Is it witnessing of the Holy Spirit or was it said by the Lord Jesus Himself?
-Or is it a summing up from corrupted mankind?
-This term has come from the mouths of men, it is summarizing by corrupted mankind.
-First, God did not say this; secondly, the Holy Spirit did not enlighten like that; thirdly, no apostle said it, it has been summed up by corrupted mankind.
-Therefore, this expression is not the word of God, God did not say this.
+Was it testified to by the Holy Spirit or was it said by the Lord Jesus Himself?
+Or was it a summing up from corrupted mankind?
+Firstly, God did not say this; secondly, the Holy Spirit did not make such a revelation; thirdly, no apostle said it.
+Therefore, this expression is not the word of God, but rather it comes from the mouths of men and is summed up by corrupt mankind.
 We all know that there is only one God.
-God incarnate has divine substance.
+When God incarnates, He has divine substance.
 After He completes His work in the flesh and returns to the spiritual realm, He will have God’s original identity.
-God’s original identity is the Spirit, God incarnate is realization of the Spirit in mortal flesh, while the substance is still the Spirit.
+God’s original identity is the Spirit; God incarnate is the realization of the Spirit in the flesh, while His substance is still the Spirit.
 Therefore, there is only one God.
+God is the Spirit.
 Most of the time He performs His work among men as the Spirit.
-When it is necessary to work as God incarnate, He is incarnated but that is only for a brief time.
-Therefore, no matter how it is said, there is only one God.
-God is the Spirit.
+He is only incarnated when it is necessary to work as God incarnate, but that is only for a brief time.
 After He completes His work through the two incarnations, He will not become incarnate again; God subsequently will forever be the Spirit.
-Three persons in one—Holy Father, Holy Son, Holy Spirit simply does not exist at all and this way of speaking does not stand up.
-God never said that He is three persons in one, Jehovah God did not say this in the Old Testament, the Lord Jesus as God incarnate did not say this in the New Testament, in His subsequent work the Holy Spirit did not say this.
-Therefore, this statement does not stand up at all.
+Therefore, no matter what, there is only one God.
+The Trinity—the Holy Father, the Holy Son, and the Holy Spirit—simply does not exist at all, and this interpretation is untenable.
+God never said that He is a Trinity; Jehovah God did not say this in the Old Testament, the Lord Jesus as God incarnate did not say this in the New Testament, in His subsequent work the Holy Spirit did not say this.
+Therefore, this statement is completely untenable.
 How did the Lord Jesus express it?
 “Baptizing them in the name of the Father, and of the Son, and of the Holy Spirit” (Mat 28:19).
-When people are baptizing, they can invoke the name of the Father, the name of the Holy Spirit, and they can also invoke the name of the Son, but this is certainly not linking together the names of the Father, Son, and Holy Spirit, this is not what it means.
+When people are baptizing, they can invoke the name of the Father, the name of the Holy Spirit, and they can also invoke the name of the Son, but this is certainly not linking together the names of the Father, the Son, and the Holy Spirit, this is not what it means.
 It is incorrect for people of religion to turn this statement into a formula.
 Because at that time many people were uncertain of the identity of the Lord Jesus, the Lord Jesus permitted them to call upon the name of the Father.
-But actually when people were certain that Jesus was the Lord, that He was God incarnate, they could directly invoke the name of Jesus.
+But actually, if people were certain that Jesus was the Lord, that He was God incarnate, they could just directly invoke the name of the Lord Jesus, and that would be enough.
 There was no need for them to call upon the name of the Father, and even less need for them to invoke the name of the Holy Spirit.
 Therefore, there is a reason that God spoke those words at that time, as many people had not accepted the Lord Jesus, nor did they acknowledge the Lord Jesus.
-Therefore, He said such words that are more understandable and acceptable to people, but when people of religion see calling upon the three names of the Father, the Son, and the Holy Spirit as a formula, then whose name are they calling upon after all?
-Men have got it wrong, one name will suffice and that is to invoke the name of Jesus.
-Jesus is the Father, the Father and the Son originally are one, isn’t that so?
+Therefore, He said such words that were more understandable and acceptable to people.
+But when people of religion regard the words of the Lord Jesus as a formula—calling upon the three names of the Father, the Son, and the Holy Spirit, then whose name are they calling upon after all?
+They have got it wrong; one name will suffice, and that is to invoke the name of the Lord Jesus.
+The Lord Jesus is the Father.
+The Lord Jesus once said, “I and My Father are one” (Jhn 10:30).
+The Father and the Son originally are one.
 Whoever calls upon the names of the Father, the Son, and the Holy Spirit does not understand the spirit, he has erroneously understood the words of the Lord Jesus; is such an explanation right or not?
 It is spot on.
-Why does corrupted mankind not understand the word of God, and at a stroke divide God up into these three parts?
+Why does corrupted mankind not understand the word of God, but understands the Lord Jesus’ words erroneously and divides God up into these three parts?
 It is because man does not have the faculties with which to understand the truth.
-Therefore, when God incarnate spoke to mankind, some difficulties were produced, and He had to say that men could call on the name of the Father, that they could also call on the name of the Son if they were able to accept it, and that it was quite all right for those who really could not accept it to call on the name of the Holy Spirit.
-We can see God’s leniency toward man and we are also able to discern the Lord Jesus’ consideration for man’s weakness and ignorance.
-With regard to this matter, God was not particular and we should understand God’s meaning.
+Therefore, when God incarnate spoke to mankind, some difficulties arose.
+God told them that they could call on the name of the Father and they could also call on the name of the Son, and those who were able to accept the Lord Jesus as God incarnate could call on the name of the Son, and those who were really unable to accept could call on the name of the Holy Spirit.
+From this, we can see God’s leniency toward man, and we are also able to discern the Lord Jesus’ consideration for man’s weakness and ignorance.
+Therefore, with regard to this matter, God was not particular and we should understand God’s meaning.